 - i.
 Competitors and coaches are required to conduct themselves in an appropriate manner on and off the ice, and avoid any action or conduct that disrupts or interferes with events, or reflects adversely upon Curl BC - ii.
 The Curl BC Event Manager at the event is empowered to manage disputes as per the Complaints and Discipline Policy under application- section 6 (p103): This policy does not prevent immediate discipline or sanction from being applied as reasonably required.
 Further discipline may be applied according to this policy.
 Any infractions or complaints occurring within competition will be dealt with by the procedures specific to the competition, if applicable.
 In such situations, disciplinary sanctions will be for the duration of the competition, training, activity or event only. - iii.
 Smoking by competitors, coaches or officials anywhere in the playing area at any time is prohibited.
 Players found in violation of banned substances in contravention to the rules of the World Curling Federation, Sport Canada, and Curling Canada policy, will be subject to the same ban as in place by Curling Canada.
 A list of banned substances may be obtained from the Canadian Centre for Ethics in Sport (CCES) at 1-800-672-7775.
-For further details go to www.cces.ca - iv.
+For further details go to www.cces.ca iv.
 All team members must attend any designated competition team meeting(s), ceremonies and any banquet/social held in conjunction with the competition.
-If a competitor must be absent from the team meeting, ceremonies or banquet because of illness, accident, or other extenuating circumstances, prior permission must be granted by Curl BC. - V. Curl BC has sportsmanship awards in all categories, a team must participate in the voting procedure for any awards.
-QR codes will be posted throughout the facility and team must vote by the designated time outlined for each event.
-The voting process will be done using an online form submission.
-Each Team will submit one form per team.
+If a competitor must be absent from the team meeting, ceremonies or banquet because of illness, accident, or other extenuating circumstances, prior permission must be granted by Curl BC.